 All families are entitled to a weekly child benefit payment of £20.70 a week for your first child (and £13.40 a week for all other children) .
 Only one parent can claim for child benefit and different rules apply if parents separate or join family units.

 If your individual income is over £50,000 a year, you may have to pay what's called a High Income Child Benefit Tax Charge 2.

 Protect your loved ones with life insurance

 It may be difficult to think about, but if something were to happen to you or your partner, you'd want to know your family is protected financially.

-Life insurance can help protect things like mortgage payments should you pass away unexpectedly.
+Life insurance can help protect things like mortgage payments when you pass away.
 Thinking about how much money your family would need to maintain their lifestyle if you weren't around can give you a good idea of how much life insurance cover you could need.

 Your child’s first years are important, and they can be busy for you.
 That’s why we offer a year of free protection for parents – so you’ll get £15,000 worth of cover, free, for each of your children.
 You don’t need to give us any bank details, and your cover starts as soon as you sign up through MyAviva and lasts for a full year.